cloudsmith/geppetto/faq/howto/_posts/2011-09-14-how-do-i-use-the-searchpath.markdown

      lib/*:environments/$environment/*:manifests/*:modules/*

 Implicitly, the puppet environment selected under Preferences > Puppet > Puppet target version (i.e. the types, functions, and variables provided in a puppet distribution) is always searched before the search path is consulted.
-The search path conists of `:` separated entries, where each entry is a path to a directory relative to a project root.
+The search path consists of `:` separated entries, where each entry is a path to a directory relative to a project root.
 If the path ends with `/*` content in all subdirectories will become visible.
 If it does not end with `/*` only the direct contents of the given directory is made visible.